Free Retail Calendar 2023

 Everyone in ecommerce knows that February is the month of love, mostly dedicated to Valentine’s Day.
 Do you have products in your portfolio that could work as Valentine’s gift for a special someone?
 If yes, go ahead and prepare offers for your top sellers.

-- February 1–28: LGBT History Month (UK)
+- February 1–28: Black History Month (UK)

 - February 4: World Cancer Day